bovigo/callmap/README.md

 ------------

 _bovigo/callmap_ is distributed as [Composer](https://getcomposer.org/) package.
-To install it as a development dependency of your package add the following line to the `require-dev` package links:
+To install it as a development dependency of your package use the following

-    "bovigo/callmap": "~0.6"
+command:

+    composer require --dev "bovigo/callmap": "^1.0"

 To install it as a runtime dependency for your package use the following command:

-    composer require "bovigo/callmap=~0.6"
+    composer require "bovigo/callmap=^1.0"

 Requirements
 ------------